Mikayla Latta, RYT 200, CSC

-Mikayla has been running the MUUV studio for seven years and practicing yoga for nine years.
-Five and half years into the running of MUUV she felt a calling to deepen her yoga awareness and expand her abilities to be of further service to the community through teaching.
-Mikayla chose to study with one of the most experienced teachers in America, Amy Ippoliti.
-Amy’s extensive background in Anusara yoga, alignment, and yoga therapy which was perfect for Mikayla’s desire to help people discover yoga as a means to heal and strengthen the body.
+Mikayla Latta is the co-founder of MUUV Yoga Boise studio and has been the main face of the beautiful space for over 9 years now.
+Six years into running MUUV, she felt a calling to deepen her yoga awareness and expand her abilities to be of further service to the community through teaching.
+Along with her training as a Life Coach, Mikayla chose to study with one of the most experienced teachers in America, Amy Ippoliti.
+Amy’s extensive background in Anusara yoga, alignment, and yoga therapy was perfect for Mikayla’s desire to help people discover yoga as a means to heal and strengthen their body.
 With struggles of her own injuries in the shoulders and neck, practicing alignment based yoga offered a window into her own healing.
 Mikayla has found great joy in offering the same insights and wisdom to new and established students alike.

-Connection to her students brings Jenny great joy and satisfaction, for it is in this connection that her success, and more importantly the success of her students, is measured and manifested.
-As she comes to learn their histories and know their bodies; as she watches their faces when they connect to and understand the movement she’s teaching; their strength and potential motivate her to do more, learn more, and be more.
+Connection to her students brings Jenny great joy and satisfaction.
+She comes to learn their histories and know their bodies; as she watches their faces when they connect to and understand the movement she’s teaching; their strength and potential motivate her to do more, learn more, and be more.

 Faith and family are the cornerstones of Jenny’s life.
-She has been married to her husband for 26 years and has three beautiful children, ages 22, 18, and 12; all of whom bring light to her life every day.
-As a family, they enjoy time on their boat, skiing, watching movies, and time at the ocean.
+She and her family enjoy time on their boat, skiing, watching movies, and time at the ocean.

 Celeste’s classes are all about gratitude, being thankful for the body you have, the spirit you were born with, and being present in the moment-right here-right now, to just DANCE.
 She is dedicated to guiding her students through a heart-first transformation of obligations and suffering to empowered, fist-pumping, booty-shaking affirmation of the freest version of self.
 There is no one way to dance, and Celeste infuses her classes with a constant reinforcement that embracing your unique movement style is the absolute best way to find yourself and fall in love on the dance floor.